 "Being Inuit was not mentioned in my household when we were growing up.
 I believe it happens to many Aboriginal children growing up.

-"I write about how, on a sweaty hot Saturday afternoon, I have been at the playground playing tetherball with the other children.
+"I write about how, on a sweaty hot Saturday afternoon, I had been at the playground playing tetherball with the other children.
 They were talking about what they were.
 And I came home and my mom was in the kitchen and she was making home fries, cutting up potatoes.
 And I remember standing behind her and saying, 'Mom, what are we?'
 And she turned around and said 'Why?'
 I told her all the other kids on the playground were talking about they were from Germany or Sweden and all these other places.

 "She said, 'You tell people, you are French, you were born in Quebec.
 That's all you have to do.'
-And I did.
-I followed through.
+And I did — I followed through.

-Once a child self-identifies within the grade school system, they often end up being coded.
+Once a child self-identifies within the grade-school system, they often end up being coded.
 I know how that system works.

-"Once a child self-identifies within the grade school system, they often end up being coded.
+"Once a child self-identifies within the grade-school system, they often end up being coded.
 I know how that system works.
 Once an Indigenous child is coded, they get coded heavier and heavier as they go through school.
 I would never, ever let my sons identify.